RafifWibowo/enfie/README.md

 ## GUIDE

-After clone this repository, run this command:
+After clone this repository, run this command

 ```
 npm install